Life-According-to-Jordan/Chrome_Extension/README.md

 Shoutout to the tutorials that made this happen and special thanks to Shreya Patel for always encouraging me!

+Thank you to Traversy Media for the framework!

 ## Tutorials
 [Traversy Media](https://www.youtube.com/watch?v=wHZCYi1K664)